Jul 20, 2019

 Relationship to the Master of Arts in Linguistics

-All courses listed under the requirements for the TESL Endorsement can be applied toward the Master of Arts degree in linguistics with a TESL specialization.
-It is anticipated that a graduate of the endorsement program who has all the prerequisites for the Master of Arts in linguistics can apply for admission to that program and complete the additional 16 credits needed for that degree in approximately four semesters as a part-time student or two semesters as a full-time student.
+Excluding LIN 5501, all courses listed under the requirements for the K12 TESL Certificate program (24 credits) can be applied toward the Master of Arts degree in linguistics with a TESL specialization.
+It is anticipated that a graduate of the K12 TESL Certificate program who has all the prerequisites for the Master of Arts in linguistics can apply for admission to that program and complete the additional 16 credits needed for that degree in approximately four semesters as a part-time student or two semesters as a full-time student.
 The courses that make up the 16 credits of additional work for the M.A. degree are:

 For students completing the endorsement program who have less than a 3.0 grade-point average in courses taken in that program, and who wish to apply for admission to the M.A. program, the Department of Linguistics will consider their applications on an individual basis.